Lund2005/simple_todo_app/README.md

 A simple todo app with the intention to learn flutter's basic local storage systems.

 ## Next steps
-- click on a task to view, then click pencil to edit
-- build functionalities (edit todos)
-  - edit task name
-  - edit task category and importancy
+- edit task importancy, category and description
-  - maybe description
 - fix text overflow on long tasks
+- show task importancy and category (and maybe decription in task list)

 - integrate local storage system for todos

 - add different buttons for category filtering at the top (with "All tasks" as the default state)

 - clean up code
   - extract enhanced list view into own widget and script